SoK: A Stratified Approach to Blockchain Decentralization: Discussion

-\textbf{Research Directions.} Our work opens various threads for future research, beyond evaluating metrics of decentralization.

-First, off-chain ``Layer 2'' protocols are an important part of blockchain ecosystems~\cite{EPRINT:JKLT19}.
-Our work does not treat such protocols as a distinct stratum.
-Nonetheless, our methodology can be readily applied to a \emph{combination} of Layer 1 (main chain) and Layer 2 protocols.
+First, even though we do not treat off-chain ``Layer 2'' protocols~\cite{EPRINT:JKLT19} as a distinct stratum, our methodology can be readily applied to a combination of Layer 1 (main chain) and Layer 2 protocols.
 For example, one could apply our layering methodology on a combination of Bitcoin and the Lightning Network~\cite{poon2016bitcoin} and assess the decentralization of the combined system as a payment network.
-Taking it one step further, one could use our methodology to assess ``decentralized applications'' (DApps) that run on blockchains.
-This for instance could be used to assess the decentralization of DeFi systems.
-In such an investigation, smart contract development would naturally fall into the software layer.
-In summary, exploring the decentralization of Layer 1 and 2 protocol compositions or DApps under our methodology, and possibly identifying alternative properties and relevant resources, is a promising thread of future research.
+Similarly, our methodology can assess blockchain-based ``decentralized applications'' (DApps), \eg DeFi systems.\footnote{In such cases, smart contract development would naturally fall in the software layer.} Investigating the decentralization of Layer 2 protools or DApps via our methodology is thus a promising research thread.

+Second, exploring the relationship between decentralization and fault tolerance, as well as the settings where decentralization is beneficial and those where it is not, is another interesting topic of future research.\footnote{Appendix \ref{sec:bft} expands on the relationship between fault tolerant systems and decentralization.}

-Second, a natural end-goal of all questions posed in this work is to produce a single, quantitative blockchain decentralization metric or ``index.''
-Historically, it has been shown that increasing decentralization on one axis coincides with, or even results in, centralization on another~\cite{schneider2019decentralization}.
-Therefore, future work should further explore the dynamics between all layers, resolve possibly inescapable trade-offs, determine the importance (weight) that should be assigned to each layer, identify appropriate metrics for each layer and efficiently combine them into an index.
+Third, we offer a framework for analyzing blockchain decentralization, but not specific quantitative metrics.
+A compelling direction for future work is systematically identifying the right metrics for each layer to capture all relevant aspects of blockchain decentralization.\footnote{Appendix \ref{sec:metrics} offers an overview of metrics that have been used so far in this setting.} Building on this, a natural end-goal of all questions posed above is producing a quantitative blockchain decentralization index.
+Historically, it has been observed that increasing decentralization on one axis coincides with, or even results in, centralization on another~\cite{schneider2019decentralization}.
+Future work should further explore the dynamics between all layers, resolve possibly inescapable trade-offs, determine the importance (weight) that should be assigned to each layer and each metric, and efficiently combine them into an index.